IntersectMBO/governance-actions/mainnet/2024-10-30-hf10/metadata.jsonld.md

 The new Plutus primitives are defined in three CIPs: [CIP-0122](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0122), [CIP-0123](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0123) and [CIP-0127](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0127).

 ### CIP-0122
 Bitwise operations, both over fixed-width and variable-width blocks of bits, have a range of uses, including data structures (especially succinct ones) and cryptography.
-Currently, operations on individual bits in Plutus Core are difficult, or outright impossible, while also keeping within the tight constraints required onchain.
-While it is possible to some degree to work with individual bytes over BuiltinByteStrings, this isn't sufficient, or efficient, when bit maniputations are required.
+Currently, operations on individual bits in Plutus Core are difficult, or outright impossible, while also keeping within the tight constraints required on-chain.
+While it is possible to some degree to work with individual bytes over BuiltinByteStrings, this isn't sufficient, or efficient, when bit manipulations are required.

 The new Plutus primitives defined by CIP-0122 are: